-Under the Proposed Action, the use of heavy machinery during construction would result in minor diesel emissions and generation of dust.
-This increase in pollutants would be temporary and would not be of sufficient quantity to exceed any applicable air quality standards.
+The increase in pollutants from increased vehicle trips and machinery for construction use would be temporary and would not be of sufficient quantity to exceed any applicable air quality standards.
 The Proposed Action would apply construction BMPs such as minimizing the area of soils exposed and using dust abatement measures to reduce the potential for fugitive dust and air pollutants.
-The construction contractor would comply with all FARR regulations concerning air pollution control.
+The construction contractor would be responsible for implementing any necessary mitigation measures to comply with all FARR regulations concerning air pollution control.
 There are no sensitive receptors within the project vicinity, and the Proposed Action would result in short-term, adverse, low impacts to air quality.